Small modular reactors, or SMRs, are setting a new standard for safety in the industry.

 DOE has invested more than $400 million dollars to help develop advanced SMRs since 2012.

-You can learn more about our work in this area HERE.
+Learn more about our work in this area.